 What hidden costs should I watch for in renovation quotes?

-Hidden costs in Ottawa renovation quotes can add 20-40% to your final bill if you're not careful - here's what contractors often leave out and how to protect yourself.
+Hidden costs in Ottawa renovation quotes can easily add 20-30% to your final bill if you're not careful - here's what contractors often leave out and how to protect yourself.

 Structural surprises are another major cost trap.
-When contractors open walls in older Ottawa homes (especially in neighborhoods like the Glebe, Westboro, or Sandy Hill), they often find outdated wiring, plumbing that doesn't meet current Ontario Building Code, or structural issues.
-A reputable contractor should include a contingency allowance of 10-15% for unforeseen conditions, but many quotes ignore this entirely.
-If there's no contingency mentioned, you're setting yourself up for expensive change orders.
+When contractors open walls in older Ottawa homes (especially in areas like the Glebe, Westboro, or Sandy Hill), they often find outdated wiring, plumbing that doesn't meet current Ontario Building Code, or structural issues.
+A good contractor will include a contingency clause (typically 10-15%) for unforeseen conditions, but many don't.
+If there's no contingency mentioned, that's a red flag.

 Ready to Start Your Project?